IbrahimTanyalcin/taskq/README.md

 > explanation:

-This is similar to [example 9]().
+This is similar to [example 9](#example---9).
 The difference is that the first then clause dynamically imports another script 'scriptDynamic1_1.js' within the setTimeout before it resolves.

 The 3 first layer then clauses are executed in order, within the first then clause the loading of 'scriptDynamic1_1.js' is added to the script queue.
 Once the first layer 3 then clauses are executed, 'scriptDynamic1_1.js' executes.
 The (second layer) then clause of 'scriptDynamic1_1.js' resolves in about 5 seconds.
 After that, the main thread continues with script2.

 ### Example - 11

+> Summary: When a then clause resolves with a *falsey* value, its remaining then clauses are skipped and the **latest attached** catch clause is executed.

 > script1.js: